A peep into the world of wolves

 Continuing the theme of reviewing international classics, this time I chose a Canadian book called Never Cry Wolf by Farley Mowat (1921-2014).
 The book talks about the writer’s experience as a biological researcher sent to the North of Canada between 1948 and 1949 to investigate if the Arctic wolves are behind the declining numbers of the caribou population.

-Mowat spends almost a year studying wolves’ behavior – something that was rarely done before – by following a particular pack that consists of two male wolves, a female, and their four pups.
+Mowat spends almost a year studying wolves’ behaviour – something that was rarely done before – by following a particular pack that consists of two male wolves, a female and their four pups.
 Using the first-person narrative, Mowat takes the reader in an eye-opening journey that helps in understanding one of the most misperceived beings in the animal’s kingdom.

 One of the fascinating information that Mowat represents is the Eskimo’s ability to understand and interpret different wolves’ messages.
 Mowat’s study concludes that the main reason for the decline of the caribous’ numbers is human activity, especially leisure hunting that was considered a tourism attraction and approved by the Canadian government at the time.